cmosbeux/ElmerIceCodes/MELT/README.md

 - [ ] Quadratic

 ## Contents

-- `DistanceModule.F90`: Module for computing distances to grounding lines and ice fronts.
+- `Melt.F90`: Main subroutine for calling different melt parameterizations.

 - `PICO.F90`: Implementation of the PICO parameterization for melt processes.
+This module relies on the other module:
-- `Melt.F90`: Main subroutine for calling different melt parameterizations.
+  - `DistanceModule.F90`: Module for computing distances to grounding lines and ice fronts.

 - Other supporting files and modules.

 ## Usage